thomd/on-webpack/README.md

 In order to improve the load performance of the application, we can asynchronously load bundles through code-splitting.

-At the time of writing this, **dynamic imports** is a aproposal and will likely [change](https://github.com/tc39/proposal-dynamic-import) in the future.
+At the time of writing this, **dynamic imports** is a proposal and will likely [change](https://github.com/tc39/proposal-dynamic-import) in the future.

 To use dynamic imports, install the babel plugin **plugin-syntax-dynamic-import**